The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 By the end of the week, I admit it, I got more than a little tired of buses!
 But the kids never did.
 And I loved how easy it was to plan out the week.

-It’s so easy to get overwhelmed sometimes in September and October.
-There was plenty of gnashing of the teeth as I look at my bulging calendar.
+It’s so easy to get overwhelmed in September and October as you look at your bulging calendar.
 It’s pretty tough trying to do all the things: scheduling, new students, evals, IEP meetings, RTI meetings, and of course Medicaid billing in addition to therapy.

-I’m really happy when I can grab one themed unit, and make it work for the bulk of my week.
-Or two.
-So I packed plenty in this unit, and it helped me breathe a little easier.
+It really helps save planning time when you can grab one themed unit, and make it work for the bulk of your week.
+Or two weeks.

-If you would like to see more of this pack, check out my Wheels On The Bus Language Bundle.
+If you’d like to see even more of this resource, check out my Wheels On The Bus Language Bundle.